Plectic points and Hida-Rankin p-adic L-functions: Abstract

 \section{Abstract}

 Plectic points were introduced by Fornea and Gehrmann in \cite{fornea2021plectic} as certain tensor products of local points on elliptic curves over arbitrary number fields $F$.
-In rank $r<[F:\Q]$-situations, they conjecturally come from $p$-adic regulators of basis of the Mordell-Weil group defined over dihedral extensions of $F$.
+They are constructed in rank $r\leq[F:\Q]$-situations, and they conjecturally come from $p$-adic regulators of basis of the Mordell-Weil group defined over dihedral extensions of $F$.

-In this article we define two variable anticyclotomic $p$-adic L-functions attached to a family of overconvergent modular symbols defined over $F$ and a quadratic extension $K/F$.
+In this article we define anticyclotomic $p$-adic L-functions with variables of type weight and level attached to a family of overconvergent modular symbols defined over totally real fields $F$ and a quadratic extension $K/F$.
 Their restriction to the weight space provide Hida-Rankin $p$-adic L-functions.

 If such a family passes through an overconvergent modular symbol attached to a modular elliptic curve $E$, we obtain a $p$-adic Gross-Zagier formula that computes higher derivatives of such Hida-Rankin $p$-adic L-functions in terms of plectic points.
-This result generalizes that of Bertolini and Darmon in \cite{BD09}, which has been key to demonstrating the rationality of Darmon points.
+This result generalizes that of Bertolini and Darmon in \cite{BD09}, which has been key to the recent approach towards the algebraicity of Darmon points.